 It is interesting to note that there were only 35 objectors to the proposed PSPO – i.e. one objector for every 40 supporters.
+I wonder why?

-Extract from report: Early engagement has been helpful in shaping our understanding of emerging practice and reinforces the need for ongoing monitoring should the proposed PSPO be implemented.
+Extract from the report: Early engagement has been helpful in shaping our understanding of emerging practice and reinforces the need for ongoing monitoring should the proposed PSPO be implemented.

 The consultation received 1,434 responses, almost all from local residents, with strong overall support for implementing the PSPO to address catapulting across the specified areas.
 Of those who answered the key question, 1,396 agreed or strongly agreed with the proposal, while only 35 disagreed.
 [Who were these objectors?]